Updated: April 2, 2019

-Your domicile is essentially where you consider your permanent residence to be.
-This means that it’s where you are registered to vote, pay taxes, and intend to make your permanent home.
-Usually this is where you live; however, it doesn’t have to be where you are currently residing.
-For example, if you normally live in California but you are temporarily living in Texas for a work assignment, your domicile is still California.
+Your domicile is the place you consider your permanent residence.
+It’s usually where you’re registered to vote, pay taxes, and intend to make your permanent home.
+Although it’s likely where you currently live, it isn’t always the case.
+For instance, if you normally live in California, but you’re temporarily located in Texas for a work assignment, your domicile is still California.

-If you have been domiciled in your current state for the 730-day (two-year) period prior to filing your bankruptcy then you can use that state’s exemption system (or the federal exemptions if that state allows you to use them).
-This rule ensures that people don’t temporarily move to another state just to file bankruptcy and take advantage of that state’s more generous exemptions.
-But if you have not been domiciled in the same state for two years, then we must look to the 180-day rule to determine your state exemptions.
+If you’ve been domiciled in your current state for the 730-day (two-year) period before filing for bankruptcy, then you can use that state’s exemption system (or the federal exemptions if that state allows you to choose between the two).
+The rule ensures that people don’t temporarily move to another state just to file bankruptcy and take advantage of that state’s more generous exemptions.
+But if you haven’t been domiciled in the same state for two years, then you’ll use the 180-day rule to determine your state exemptions.

-If you did not have the same domicile for the two years prior to filing bankruptcy, then you must use the exemptions of the state where your domicile was for the better part of the 180-day period before that two year period.
-For example, if you filed for bankruptcy on January 1, 2011, and you did not have the same domicile for the preceding two year period, then you look at where your domicile was during July 1, 2008, through December 31, 2008, and use that state’s exemptions.
+People who weren’t domiciled in the same location for the two years before filing bankruptcy must use the exemptions of the state they were domiciled in for the better part of the 180 days before the two-year period.
+For instance, if you filed for bankruptcy on January 1, 2018, and you didn’t have the same domicile for the preceding two year period, then you’d look to your domicile during July 1, 2015, through December 31, 2015, and use that state’s exemptions.

-Sometimes the rules stated above may result in you not being eligible to use any state’s exemption system.
-In that case, you must use the exemptions under the federal system.
-This may happen because some states require you to be domiciled there or be a current resident before you can use their exemptions.
-So if you can’t satisfy the 730-day rule and your domicile state under the 180-day rule won’t allow you to use its exemptions because you don’t live there anymore, then you can use the federal bankruptcy exemptions.
+If you can’t satisfy the 730-day rule and your domicile state under the 180-day rule won’t allow you to use its exemptions because you don’t live there anymore, you can use the federal bankruptcy exemptions.

 Many states have homestead exemptions you can use to exempt and protect the equity in your home.
 Some states have very generous or unlimited homestead exemptions.
-However, if you have not owned your home in that state for 40 months prior to filing the bankruptcy, federal law will limit your state’s homestead exemption to $160,375 even if you otherwise qualify to use that state’s exemptions.
-But if you sold a home and used the proceeds to buy a new home in the same state then you can combine the ownership time of both homes to satisfy the 40-month rule.
+However, if you haven’t owned your home in that state for 40 months before filing the bankruptcy, federal law will limit your state’s homestead exemption to $170,350 even if you otherwise qualify to use that state’s exemptions.
+(This amount is current for cases filed between April 1, 2019, and March 31, 2022.)
+If, however, you sold a home and used the proceeds to buy a new home in the same state, you can combine the ownership time of both homes to satisfy the 40-month rule.